hasan75/hit-the-trail-website-client/README.md

 - For the Designing, React Bootstrap is used in the webapp.
 - For font, FontAwesome is being used
+- This is a React App
+- React-Bootstrap
+- Firebase Authentication
+- MongoDB
+- Express JS
+- CSS
 - ## In the Web App React Router is used
 - Private Router is used
 - Dynamic Routing is being used in the project.